lightsparkdev/flutter-sdk/lightspark_wallet/README.md

 To use the wallet SDK, first install it as a dependency in your app:

+__NOTE__: This won't work until the first release of the SDK is published!
+It's not live yet :-).

 ```bash
 flutter pub add lightspark_wallet
 ```